(As revised in convention, August 25, 2018)

 - Curfew laws should be repealed as an individual’s behavior is not the responsibility of the state or municipality.

-- Laws requiring the use of seat belts and helmets are misguided, paternal, and should be repealed.
+- Laws requiring the use of seat belts or other personal protection devices are misguided, paternal, and should be repealed.
 Individuals must assume responsibility for their own safety.

 V. VICE LAWS